-Preventing the introduction and spread of invasive species is an important consideration during fire operations.
-The AWFCG Fire/Invasive Species Committee (FISC) has developed and communicated strategies for addressing invasive species issues within Alaska, as well as concerns involving pathways for spreading invasive species such as movement of people and resources - this includes units mobilized from outside the State, Alaska-based crews, and resources returning to Alaska from outside fire assignments.
-FISC members will review this section of the Operating Plan annually for currency.
+Preventing the introduction and spread of invasive species is always a consideration during fire operations and it is important to ensure that firefighters understand the problems associated with invasive species in Alaska and reinforce the tactics necessary to prevent their spread.
+The AWFCG Fire Invasive Species Committee (FISC) advises the AWFCG in strategies for addressing invasive species issues within Alaska.
+FISC members review this section of the Statewide Operating Plan annually.
+A key concern involves pathways for spreading invasive species such as movement of people and resources - this includes units mobilized from outside the State, Alaska-based crews, and resources returning to Alaska from outside fire assignments.